-If you don’t have a system for getting your cupboards organized.
-Here is your chance!
+If you don’t have a system for getting your cupboards organized, the end of the school year is the perfect time to start one!
 I like to buy the Sterilite shoe bins that are clear and stackable.
 These containers make it easy to organize your pens, pencils, erasers, post-its, highlighters, Expo markers etc. Have students help with sorting, add a label to each box and viola, your closet looks neat and organized.

 (Please note: This post contains affiliate links for Amazon.
 By purchasing an item on the Amazon site using these links,